 Although he'd signed on to play Kevin Bacon's role in a remake of Footloose, he backed out on a technicality.

 Following that, he took on what was the most dramatic role of his career to dateplaying a young man overcome by grief at the death of his younger brother in Charlie St. Cloud.
 He's also appeared in a string of other blockbusters, including New Year's Eve (2011), the voice of the lead character Ted in Dr. Seuss' The Lorax (2012), The Lucky One (2012) and At Any Price (2013).
 He also starred in Parkland(2013), That Awkward Moment (2014) and Neighbors (2014).
-More recently, he starred in Dirty Grandpa (2016) with Robert De Niro and Neighbors 2: Sorority Rising (2016), Mike and Dave Need Wedding Dates (2016), and The Masterpiece (2016).
+More recently, he starred in Dirty Grandpa (2016) with Robert De Niro, Neighbors 2: Sorority Rising (2016), Mike and Dave Need Wedding Dates (2016), and The Masterpiece (2016).

 In his spare time, Zac relaxes by surfing, skateboarding, golfing, fixing up cars and hanging out with friends.
 He also enjoys horse back riding, since learning to ride for the video release The Derby Stallion (2005) and shooting hoops, after undergoing extensive basketball training for his role as a jock in High School Musical.

 In 2007, he was named one of People magazine's 100 Most Beautiful People.
 Zac has expressed a desire to one day attend the University of Southern California to study film, so he can eventually continue his career behind the camera.